jinzaizhichi/Linux-Bash-Commands/README.md

-less foo.txt           # Print some contents at a time (g - go to top of file, SHIFT+g, go to bottom of file, /foo to search for 'foo') head foo.txt           # Print top 10 lines of file tail foo.txt           # Print bottom 10 lines of file open foo.txt           # Open file in the default editor wc foo.txt             # List number of lines words and characters in the file
+less foo.txt           # Print some contents at a time (g - go to top of file, SHIFT+g, go to bottom of file, /foo to search for 'foo') head foo.txt           # Print top 10 lines of file tail foo.txt           # Print bottom 10 lines of file tail -f foo.txt        # Print bottom 10 lines of file updating with new data open foo.txt           # Open file in the default editor wc foo.txt             # List number of lines words and characters in the file
 ```